axiosvisuals/batch-datawrapper-generator/README.md

 # batch-datawrapper-generator

-This repository contains R scripts for batch chart and map creation using the Datawrapper API via the `DatawRappr` package.
+This repository contains R scripts for batch chart and map creation using the Datawrapper API via the `DatawRappr` package, as well as a Bash script wrapper.
 While the API does support generating a chart or map from scratch, this workflow assumes you are duplicating an exisiting chart already created in Datawrapper.

 A complete list of [DatawRappr functions can be found here](https://munichrocker.github.io/DatawRappr/reference/index.html).